 Previously we have discussed the importance and frequency of Remedial Massage; we used the paradigm of having a car serviced or going in for a tune up.

 The same applies to our upper body structures.
 Our neck and shoulders become painful and tight, because our upper trap muscles become more dominant and tight while our lower traps become weak.
-Throw carrying a bag or a phone clutched between your shoulder and your ear into the mix and every time you move the first muscle that will be over worked, is your upper traps.
+Throw into the mix that you may often carry a bag or clutch a phone between your shoulder and your ear, and every time you move the first muscle that will be over worked, is your upper traps.
 Over a period of time this becomes a learned position; subjecting the body to overuse, pain, dysfunction and limited range of motion.
-As a practitioner that takes a holistic approach totreatment, my aim is to work with you using effective treatment methods suited to your needs.
+As a practitioner who takes a holistic approach to treatment, my aim is to work with you using effective treatment methods suited to your needs.

 In the clinic, I see a number of individuals with varying musculoskeletal ailments.
 For those engaged in busy working lives in Melbourne, massage is becoming more important than ever.
 Whatever your goal may be – to run the Melbourne Marathon, find relief from headaches, as part of a pre or post surgery programme, a tune up to iron out those knots as part of regular maintenance, or simply to tune out and relax – I invite you to book a treatment.
 Start reaping the benefits of what Remedial Massage has to offer, and I’m sure just like mine, your body will thank you too!